Lance Dodes

-Lance M. Dodes is an American psychiatrist and psychoanalyst best known for his theory that all addictions are psychological compulsions.
+Lance M. Dodes is an American psychiatrist and psychoanalyst best known for his theory that addictions are psychological compulsions.

 Biography

 Dodes received an A.B. from Dartmouth College in 1966, his D.M.S. from Dartmouth's Geisel School of Medicine in 1968, and his M.D. from Harvard Medical School in 1970.
 He is a training and supervising analyst emeritus of the Boston Psychoanalytic Society and Institute, and a retired assistant clinical professor of psychiatry at Harvard Medical School.

 Work on addiction

 Prior to Dodes' work, psychological theories about addiction separated them from other common psychological symptoms.
-Dodes was first to recognize that addictions are identical to the symptoms we call compulsions, a view that allows for understanding and treating addictions the same way as other compulsive symptoms.
-In his book The Heart of Addiction and a series of peer-reviewed academic articles, Dodes showed that addiction is a symptom that reflects a need to reverse overwhelming feelings of helplessness.
+Dodes was first to characterize addictions as identical to the symptoms of compulsions, a view that allows for understanding and treating addictions the same way as other compulsive symptoms.
+In his book The Heart of Addiction and peer-reviewed academic articles, Dodes argued that addiction is a symptom that reflects a need to reverse overwhelming feelings of helplessness.
 His second book, Breaking Addiction: A 7-Step Handbook for Ending Any Addiction was honored as a Library Journal Best Book in its category.

 In The Sober Truth: Debunking the Bad Science Behind 12-Step Programs and the Rehab Industry, Dodes and his co-author reviewed 50 years of research and said that most people who have experienced Alcoholics Anonymous (AA) have not achieved long-term sobriety, and only five to eight percent of the people who go to one or more AA meetings achieve sobriety for longer than one year.
 The book was featured in a NPR segment and a New York Times review.
 The 5–8% figure put forward by Dodes is controversial.